 After he signed as a free agent with the Mets, he pitched so poorly that he was actually sent down to the minors, despite being an 8-year major league veteran.
-Perhaps it was the inning he allowed 4 home runs, to the Padres of all teams.
-To his credit, Trachsel came back and pitched well the remainder of that 2001 season, and was an above-average starter for the Mets the next 3 seasons with ERA+ stats of 119, 111 and 107.
+Perhaps it was the inning he allowed 4 home runs to the Padres of all teams.
+To his credit, Trachsel came back and pitched well the remainder of that 2001 season and was an above-average starter for the Mets the next 3 seasons with ERA+ stats of 119, 111, and 107.

 Of course, enjoying that artistry came at quite a cost.
 Trachsel may have been the most deliberate pitcher I've ever seen.
-You know that feeling that hits you at times where you think life is going by you fast?
+You know that feeling that hits you at times when you think life is going by you fast?
 A Trachsel start was the perfect antidote for that.
 Particularly when he was in trouble with men on base, time would almost stop in between pitches.

 Trachsel's numbers in 2006 were remarkably bad.
 His 30 starts only amounted to 164.2 IP, a quintessential 5-inning starter.
 He had an ERA of 4.97 despite pitching half his games in big Shea.
 He pitched out of the stretch quite a bit, allowing 10.1 H/9 and 4.3 W/9.
 Yet despite all of that, he won 15 games on the season.

 I remember at the time that Ron Darling insisted that the 15 wins meant something.
 Winning 15 times meant that Trachsel "knew how to win."
 Stat guys disagreed, of course, and what I saw with my eyes that season made me side with the "damn lucky" side.

 If you check out Trachsel's game logs from 2006, it's almost incredible some of the games he either won or escaped with a no-decision: